galenwilkerson/multi-modal-data-fusion/README.md

 - The MNIST dataset is provided by Yann LeCun and Corinna Cortes.
 - This project utilizes `pandas`, `numpy`, `matplotlib`, `scikit-learn`, and `tqdm`.

----

-Feel free to customize the README as per your requirements.